CodeMaster7000/Matrix-Multiplier/README.md

-# Matrix-Multiplier
+# Matrix Multiplier

-A Java program to multiply 2 matrices of any complexity.
+A Java program to multiply 2 matrices, inputted by the user, of any complexity.